Protecting operational airspace is important to ensure aircraft safety and airport efficiency.

 The model helps to inform the state's strategic planning and enables early consideration of a proposal’s possible impact on such airspace (see Ministerial Permits in Victoria and 3D Built Form Modelling in Victoria).

 The Design and Development Overlay (DDO) can be applied in planning schemes to regulate the height of development in locations where buildings and other structures could intrude into protected airspace.
 The DDO is also used in some planning schemes to control the height of development around helicopter landing sites, including hospitals (see Planning Practice Note 75: Planning Requirements for Heliports and Helicopter Landing Sites (PDF, 348.9 KB) or (DOC, 78.0 KB)).

 The airport operator and the Commonwealth, through its regulators the Civil Aviation Safety Authority (CASA) and Airservices Australia are responsible for managing protected airspace and assessing any potential airspace infringement.
 Airport operators and agencies assess and provide advice on the maximum allowable development height and should be consulted early in the development proposal consideration process.

-The Minister for Planning has introduced permanent planning controls to inform the future development of the Central City area, including building heights.
-For more information on Amendment C270 to the Melbourne Planning Scheme, visit Planning Schemes Online.
+The Minister for Planning has introduced permanent planning controls to inform the future development of the Central City area, including building heights, through Amendment C270 to the Melbourne Planning Scheme.

 Amendment GC41 applied the Design and Development Overlay to the flight paths of helipads at six Victorian public hospitals to protect operational airspace of helicopters.

-The Commonwealth Department of Infrastructure and Regional Development has published information about the protected airspace of Commonwealth leased airports:
+The Commonwealth Department of Infrastructure, Regional Development and Cities has published information about the protected airspace of Commonwealth leased airports:

-- Department of Infrastructure and Regional Development: Protection of Airspace
+- Department of Infrastructure, Transport, Regional Development and Communities: Protection of Airspace

 - CASA Advisory Circular AC 139-5(1) – Plume Rise Assessments